Medically reviewed by Dr. Pallavi Mhaskar, Senior Nutrition Coach

 2. Vitamins overloaded

 Whole wheat flour is rich in vitamins such as Vitamin B1, B5, B12, Folate and Riboflavin.
 Each vitamin in wheat flour has its own health benefits.
-For example, these vitamins help in digestion renews of blood cells in the body and breaks carbohydrates to smaller forms.
+For example, these vitamins help in digestion renews of blood cells in the body and breaks carbohydrates into smaller forms.

 However, during processing, these natural vitamins are stripped and the manufacturer externally fortifies them in the flour.
 Therefore, it is wise to read the nutritional values printed on the package before buying.